‘If you want my advice, don’t take my advice.’ When the host isn’t an expert.

 Neil Young kicked off a protest by asking Spotify to remove his music catalog, which it did.
 Former bandmates David Crosby, Graham Nash, and Stephen Stills followed suit.
 So did musician India.Arie, citing Mr. Rogan’s usage of the N-word.
 Podcaster and author Roxane Gay also removed herself from the platform.
 Some of the artists say they are not asking for Mr. Rogan to be censored, but they do not wish their work to stand with his.

-“I am not demanding his removal,” the singer David Crosby wrote on Twitter.
+“I am not demanding his removal,” the singer Mr. Crosby wrote on Twitter.
 “I am removing me.
 Rogan has a right to spew his [junk].
 Spotify has a right to choose money over truth.
 I have a right to not want to be associated with [jerks].”

 The blowback comes as veteran recording artists are reconsidering some of their material.
 The Rolling Stones self-canceled “Brown Sugar” for its references to slavery.
 Elvis Costello removed the hit “Oliver’s Army” from his catalog for its mention of the N-word.